TheGiga/discord_minecraft-server/README.md

 - [ ] Make `/start` templates.

 ### HTTP Server
-You need an HTTP server (python http.server, or any other to your desire, bot just puts .zip file to specific paths) to download world(s) from server, because discord sucks and can't give enough file size for bigger wordls.
+You need an HTTP server *(python http.server, or any other to your desire, bot just puts `.zip` files to specific path)* to download world(s) from server, because discord sucks and can't give enough file size for bigger wordls.

 You can set up one by running:
-- `python -m http.server <port>`.
-Default port is 6969.
-It should be open if you want to access it outside of local network.
+- `python -m http.server <port>` in your directory.
+> Default port is 6969, It should be open if you want to access it outside of local network.
+> Default directory is `/home/$USER/Public` (Linux) or `C:/Users/$USER/Public` (Windows).

 ## Configurable
 You can configure most of the stuff, just change variables in `config.py` file to your desired ones.